Privacy

 What can you do about it?

-Quite a lot.
-Workshop tries to make the obvious actions one click away rather than a support ticket.
+Quite a lot. duetpad tries to make the obvious actions one click away rather than a support ticket.

 • Export everything.
-Settings → Account → Export your data downloads every project, artefact, and folder you own as a single JSON file.
+Settings → Account → Export your datadownloads everything you own — projects, cards (archived ones included), folders, canvas sections, and a download link for each uploaded image, plus your billing details, Claude Code connections, and activity log — as a single JSON file.
 No queue, no email-confirm, no waiting.

 • Delete everything.
 Settings → Account → Delete accountwipes your account and all the projects in it.
 There’s no recovery.
 We’d rather you keep that power than have to email us for it.